-Findings Response V-B-002 Eductional Programming The DPS&C and the facility encourage educational programming which includes: Adult Basic Education and/or Literacy; Industry Based Certification Training; Pell-eligible Post-Secondary Training; Peer Tutor/Mentor Implementation.
+Findings Response V-B-002 Educational Programming The DPS&C and the facility encourage educational programming which includes: Adult Basic Education and/or Literacy; Certification Training; Pell-eligible Post-Secondary Training; Peer Tutor/Mentor Implementation.
 Any planned or proposed programs for education in local jail facilities that house DPS&C offenders shall be submitted to the DPS&C Education Director for review and approval.
 If the DPS&C implements the educational program in cooperation with the facility, compliance measures must be followed to abide by the terms of the funding sources, as well as state and federal regulations.
 A determination of ATLO needs will be determined with the facility during implantation of education programs.
 During this time the party responsible for cost of ATLO lab, devices, etc. will be determined.
 In some cases, technology is utilized for Education and Reentry purposes (ATLO Software).
-This will be determined.
-In some cases, technology is utilized for Education and Reentry purposes (ATLO lab and services will be determined.
+This will be determined during the needs assessment of the facility.
+The cost of ATLO lab and services will be determined.
 Visual Inspection: activity schedule, facility logs V-B-003 Substance Abuse Programs The facility encourages offender participation in substance abuse programs when available.
 The continuum of substance abuse programming includes: Substance Abuse Education/Relapse Prevention; I2 Step Recovery Meetings (i.e., Alcoholics Anonymous/Narcotics Anonymous); Living in Balance: Moving from a Life of Addiction to a Life of Recovery.
 Provisions for offender referrals and transfers to DPS&C approved intensive residential substance abuse programs are made prior to placement in a transitional work program or release from custody.
 Visual Inspection: activity schedule, facility logs V-B-004 Library Services Reading materials shall be available to offenders on a reasonable basis.
-Visual Inspection: activity schedule, facility logs Compliant- Facility logs show offender have access to library services.
+Visual Inspection: activity schedule, facility logs Compliant.
+A library schedule is in place for each dorm.
+Logs in place to reflect use of library.